 To Read Now

-- Please read "Is Trump's Tariff Plan Constitutional?" by Rebecca M. Kysar in the New York Times (January 3, 2017).
+- Please read "Is Trump's Tariff Plan Constitutional?" by Rebecca M. Kysar in the New York Times (January 3, 2017) (Download the .pdf version here if necessary.)
 This provides some insight into some of the intricacies of U.S. tariff policy.
-Note the different institutional arenas mentioned in the article.
+This is an opinion piece, but note the different institutional arenas mentioned in the article.

 Nonmarket Strategies Approaches